Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature

 It is shown in \cite{Debin} that when $\Sigma$ is closed, if $\mbox{Area}(\Sigma,g_k)<C$, $\co(\Sigma,g_k)>\delta$, $\K^{+}_{g_k}(B_r(x))<2\pi-\epsilon,$ for some $C,\delta,\epsilon,r>0$ and all $x,k$, then $d_{g_k,\Sigma}$ converges subsequentially, up to pullbacks by diffeomorphisms of $\Sigma$, to a metric $d_{g,\Sigma}$ in $C^0$.
 The lower bound of $\co(\Sigma,g)$ guarantees that for a fixed small $r$ there are converging conformal parametrizations on $B_r^{g_k}(x)$ and this can be used to construct a limiting metric.

-We will prove below that $\co(\Sigma,g_k)>\delta$ in fact implies convergence of the conformal classes (hence up to composing diffeomprphisms of $\Sigma$, a sequence of the constant curvature metrics converges to a limting metric $h_\infty$) and it also yields a uniform lower bound of the average of $u_k$ on $(\Sigma,h_\infty)$.
-Consequently the assumption $\K_{g_k}(B_r(x))<2\pi-\epsilon$ can be removed from the assumptions in \cite[Main theorem]{Debin}.
+We will prove that $\co(\Sigma,g_k)>\delta$ implies convergence of the conformal classes (hence up to composing diffeomorphisms of $\Sigma$, a sequence of the constant curvature metrics converges to a limiting metric $h_\infty$) and it also yields a uniform lower bound of the average of $u_k$ on $(\Sigma,h_\infty)$.
+Consequently, the assumption $\K_{g_k}(B_r(x))<2\pi-\epsilon$ can be removed from the assumptions in \cite[Main theorem]{Debin}.